isomerpages/moe-kranjisec/_experience/School Rules and Regulations.md

 <p>Providing opportunities for students to demonstrate positive behaviour.</p>
 </li>
 <li>
-<p>Guiding and re-orientating students through restorative practices, using
+<p>Guiding and re-orientating students through restorative practices for
-Appreciative Inquiry and the SAMIC Plan, for those who have erred in their behaviours.</p>
+those who have erred in their behaviours.</p>
 </li>
 </ul>
 <h3>Engagement with Stakeholders</h3>